uc-r/uc-r.github.io/scraping/scraping_HTML_text.md

 [^fn_scrap1]: In [Automated Data Collection with R](http://www.amazon.com/Automated-Data-Collection-Practical-Scraping/dp/111883481X/ref=pd_sim_14_1?ie=UTF8&dpID=51Tm7FHxWBL&dpSrc=sims&preST=_AC_UL160_SR108%2C160_&refRID=1VJ1GQEY0VCPZW7VKANX") Munzert et al. state that "[t]he first way to get data from the web is almost too banal to be considered here and actually not a case of web scraping in the narrower sense."

 [^fn_scrap2]: An example is provided in [Automated Data Collection with R](http://www.amazon.com/Automated-Data-Collection-Practical-Scraping/dp/111883481X/ref=pd_sim_14_1?ie=UTF8&dpID=51Tm7FHxWBL&dpSrc=sims&preST=_AC_UL160_SR108%2C160_&refRID=1VJ1GQEY0VCPZW7VKANX") in which they use a similar approach to extract desired CSV files scattered throughout the [Maryland State Board of Elections websiteMaryland State Board of Elections website](http://www.elections.state.md.us/elections/2012/election_data/index.html).

+[^selector]: You can learn more about selectors at [flukeout.github.io](http://flukeout.github.io/)

+[^selector2]: You can simply assess the name of the ID in the highlighted element or you can  right click the highlighted element in the developer tools window and select *Copy selector*.
+You can then paste directly into `html_nodes()` as it will paste the exact ID name that you need for that element.